 Because scared.
 It’s just all a bit scary.
 And that’s okay.
 It’s okay to feel all that is scary.

 Why else do we get needy?
-Because for millions of years, women have been vulnerable enough just by being women that they needed men’s protection, presence and love in order to survive long enough to give birth to a baby (and continue to nurture that baby).
+Because for millions of years, women have been vulnerable enough just by being women.

 Above all, we can become needy when we want to avoid feeling pain.